-The U.S. Food and Drug Administration (FDA) has approved the drugs riluzole (brand name Rilutek) and edaravone (brand name Radicava) to treat ALS.
+The U.S. Food and Drug Administration (FDA) has approved the drugs riluzole (brand name Rilutek), edaravome (brand name Radicava), thickened riluzole (brand name Tiglutik) and Nuedexta to treat ALS.

 - Rilutek is believed to protect motor neurons by decreasing levels of the neurotransmitter glutamate.
 Clinical trials in people with ALS showed that Rilutek prolongs survival by a few months, but does not reverse the damage already done to motor neurons. - Radicava is thought to work by relieving the effects of oxidative stress, which has been suspected to play a role in the death of nerve cells in people with ALS.
-Radicava has been shown to slow the decline in clinical assessment of daily functioning in persons with ALS.
+Radicava has been shown to slow the decline in clinical assessment of daily functioning in persons with ALS. - Tiglutik is an oral suppension formulation of riluzole.
+By offering a new formulation of riluzole in liquid form the drug will be easier to take for individuals who have difficulty swallowing. - Nuedexta is approved for treatment of pseudobulbar affect (PBA), a condition experienced by 15-45% of ALS patients.
+The exact mechanism of action of the drug is not known.
+Nuedexta has been shown to reduce the rate of daily episodes in people experiencing PBA.

-Speech therapy can help with difficulties speaking or swallowing.
-Other useful technology can help with writing,art projects, using a computer or cellphone, and electronically controlling the environment.
-Computer-based speech synthesizers that use eye-trackingtechnology can help with nonverbal communication, and voice banking allows patients to store their own voice for future use.
+Speech therapy can help

+with difficulties speaking

+or swallowing.
+Adaptive technology

+can help with writing, art projects,

+using a computer or cellphone, and

+electronically controlling the

+environment.
+Computer-based

+speech synthesizers that

+use eye-tracking technology

+can help with nonverbal

+communication, and voice banking

+allows patients

+to store their own voice

+for future use.

 Nutritional support is an important part of care.
 Nutritionists can teach individuals and caregivers how to plan and prepare small meals throughout the day that provide enough calories, fiber, and fluids, and how to avoid foods that are difficult to swallow.
-Suction devices may be used to remove excess fluids or saliva and prevent choking.
+Suction devices may be used to remove excess fluids or saliva and prevent choking